ajshul/grid-physics-engine/README.md

 - Deterministic simulation (seeded RNG), double-buffered stepping
 - Structure-of-Arrays (SoA) grid for performance
 - Category rules for powders, liquids, gases, energy (fire), and objects
-- Thermal diffusion + phase changes + reactions (per-material conductivity, hysteresis, vitrification)
+- Thermal conduction + phase changes + reactions (antisymmetric, mass-aware conduction; latent heat; vitrification)
-- Pressure field (pseudo-hydrostatic) for liquid and gas guidance (now persistent with decay, diffusion, and impulses)
+- Pressure field for liquid/gas guidance: persistent static field with decay/diffusion plus a separate transient impulse buffer (blended)

 This README summarizes how to run the project, the architecture, materials and interactions, and how to extend it.
-For a deep-dive design, see `../Materials_Interaction_Guide.md`.
+For a deep-dive, see `./Engine_Guide.md`.

 ## Quick Start